IvanDeus/deus-stun-server-js/README.md

 # deus-stun-server-js - Node.js STUN Server
 A lightweight STUN (Session Traversal Utilities for NAT) server implemented in Node.js.
 This server handles STUN Binding Requests and responds with the client's public IP and port, facilitating NAT traversal for real-time communication (RTC) applications like WebRTC.
-It includes rate limiting to enhance stability, pausing for 3 seconds if more than 30 requests are received in a 10-second window.

 ## Features

 Handles STUN Binding Requests and Responses (RFC 8489).
 Returns client's public IP and port via XOR-MAPPED-ADDRESS attribute.
 Rate limiting: Limits to 30 requests per 10 seconds, with a 3-second pause if exceeded.
-Logs requests, responses, and rate-limiting events with timestamps in UTC+4 (Asia/Dubai).
+Logs requests, responses, and rate-limiting events with timestamps.
 Configurable binding IP (0.0.0.0) and port (3478).

 ## Prerequisites